CENSUY/androrat/README.md

 ##### AndroRAT will work on device from Android 4.1 (Jelly Bean) to Android 9.0 (Oreo) (API 16 to API 28)

-> AndroRAT also works on Android 10 (Q) but some of the interpreter command will be unstable.
+> androRAT also works on Android 10 (Q) but some of the interpreter command will be unstable.

 ## Screenshots